Øivind Kirksæter’s first 100 days at OpusCapita

 As a new CEO, your first 100 days are crucial to success – your own and of the organization you lead.
 We decided that there is no better way to cover this topic than to get together with our CEO, Øivind Kirksæter for a short interview.

 As you reflect on your first 100 days at OpusCapita, what are the things that kept you up at night?

 Covid-19 has been a crisis unlike any.
 It has touched every single employee and every part of the company and our customers, creating a high degree of uncertainty.
-Getting the right perspective means engaging with people - both customers and employees and hearing what concerns they have.
-Effective communication is crucial and it’s the first time I started in a new company not meeting the people physically and really getting to know them.
-Taking decisions from my home to steer the company through the Covid-19 crisis, managing risk and digitalizing operations - this is what has kept me up at night.
+Getting the right perspective means engaging with people – both customers and employees and hearing what concerns they have.
+Effective communication is crucial and it was the first time I started in a new company not meeting the people physically and really getting to know them.
+Taking decisions from my home to steer the company through the Covid-19 crisis, managing risk, and digitalizing operations – is what has kept me up at night.